arjuna-wenzel/swapi-wars/README.md

 # how does it work

-It is a TypeScript based NextJS application that uses server side rendering combined with axios to connect to the endpoint itself and tanstack tables to display said data.
+It is a TypeScript based Next.js application that uses server side rendering combined with Next.js' fetch (so we can use its caching implementation) to connect to the endpoint itself and tanstack tables to display said data.

 # how can I start it